mori-b/aioconnectors/README.md

 -**request\_id** and **response\_id** are optional : they are helpful to keep track of asynchronous messages on the application layer.
 At the application level, the remote peer should answer with response\_id equal to the request\_id of the request.
 The local peer message listener can then associate the received response with the request sent.
 -**await\_response** is False by default, set it to True if your coroutine calling send\_message expects a response value.
 In such a case, the remote peer has to answer with response\_id equal to the request\_id of the request.
 (This is shown in aioconnectors\_test.py).
 -**wait\_for\_ack** is not recommended for high throughputs, since it slows down dramatically.
-Basic testing showed a rate of 10 messages per second instead of more than a thousand messages per second.
+Basic testing showed a rate of ten messages per second, instead of more than a thousand messages per second in the point to point approach (and more than a hundred per second in the publish/subscribe approach).

 The **send\_message\_await\_response** method is the same as send_message, but automatically sets await_response to True.
 The **send\_message\_sync** method is the same as send_message, but called synchronously (not an async coroutine).